Who Is Barbara Bush?

 After her White House years, Barbara redoubled her dedication to public service.
 She continued her commitment to literacy projects, raising millions of dollars for the cause, but she was also able to spend more time with her family, which made a major political comeback in 1998 as George W. won his second term as governor of Texas and Jeb was elected governor of Florida.

-Barbara Bush had 17 grandchildren, including twins Barbara and Jenna (from George W. and Laura Bush); George, Noelle and John Ellis (from Jeb Bush); and Lauren (from Neil Bush).
+Barbara had 17 grandchildren, including twins Barbara and Jenna (from George W. and Laura Bush); George, Noelle and John Ellis (from Jeb); and Lauren (from Neil).

 Later Years and Death